-At an outdoor press conference in 1990, President George Bush told reporters, "I do not like broccoli and I haven't liked it since I was a little kid and my mother made me eat it and I'm President of the United States and I'm not going to eat any more broccoli."
+At an outdoor press conference in 1990, President George H. W. Bush told reporters, "I do not like broccoli and I haven't liked it since I was a little kid and my mother made me eat it and I'm President of the United States and I'm not going to eat any more broccoli."

 Ten years later, in February of 2001, President George W. Bush proved that "blood is thicker than diplomacy" at a news conference during a visit with Mexico's newly elected president Vicente Fox, whose family owns a large broccoli farm in Mexico.
 According to a news report, President Bush was asked by a reporter for his opinion of broccoli.
 After briefly hesitatating, he reportedly flashed a "thumb's down" sign and said, "Make it cauliflower."

 So 41 and 43 are clearly not fond of broccoli, but if they try this simple and simply delicious recipe for Parmesan Roasted Broccoli from Ina Garten they might just change their minds!

 2 teaspoons grated lemon zest

 2 tablespoons freshly squeezed lemon juice